Nørre Jernløse Windmill: Nørre Jernløse Windmill, 1885–1979

 In 1885, St. Peter's Mill was dismantled when the last part of the North Rampart was being removed.
 The dismantled windmill was purchased by farmer Niels Peter Rasmussen and subsequently transported to Nørre Jernløse by horse carriage where it was rebuilt on his property.

 In 1899, Nørre Jernløse Windmill was acquired by farmer Ole Martin Nielsen and would remain in his family for almost 60 years.
 In 1901, he supplemented the flour mill with a saw mill.
 In 1902, a steam engine was installed as a supplement to the windmill.
 It was in 1915 replaced by a crude oil-powered engine.

 In 1920, a large warehouse was built next to the mill.
 The windmill was modernized in 1922.
 It lost its sails in a storm in 1954 and they were after that not restored since wind energy had long only played an insignificant role in the operations.

 Restoration and later use, 1979–present

 The complex was in 1979 acquired by Holbæk Municipality but the industrial activities continued until 1981.
 In 1988, it was subject to a comprehensive restoration.
 In 1993, it was ceded to a mill guild and.

 Description

 The windmill consists of a three-storey, octagonal tower standing with gallery on a white plastered brick case and topped by an ogee cap.
 The tower and cap are constructed in timber and clad with shingles.
 The cap carries the four sails.
 The mill has a manual yaw.

 Today

-The windmill was is now operated as a working museum by Nørre Jernløse Mill Guild.
+The windmill is now operated as a working museum by Nørre Jernløse Mill Guild.
 It is open visitors from 14:00 to 16:00 on the first Sunday of every month from April through October.